sebastianotronto/nissy/README.md

 (DR/HTR), and can use NISS (Normal-Inverse Scramble Switch).
 It can be useful to analyze your DR solves (and more, once I implement more features).

-You get Nissy from [nissy.tronto.net](https://nissy.tronto.net).
+You can get Nissy from [nissy.tronto.net](https://nissy.tronto.net).
 The download links and installation instructions can be found on the [download page](https://nissy.tronto.net/download).

 ## Structure of the code